mlerman/curly_brace_to_goto/README.md

 }}}

-The script creates a new batch file in which the clauses are replaced with goto statements to appropriate labels locations.
+The script creates a new batch file in which the "if" and "else" clauses are replaced with goto statements to appropriate labels locations.
-The clauses can be on the same line or different line.
+The clauses can be on the same line or different line and on different alineas.
 They can be nested indefinitely allowing the implementation of a complex logic.

+Try it and enjoy !
+MiKL~